 Videos from the Geneva Internet Platform: Watch recordings from the monthly GIP Briefings on Internet Governance, or watch recordings related to GIP activities ad events.

-Video: [Briefing] Internet governance in October 2016
+Video: [Briefing] Internet governance forecast for 2019

 Videos from the GIP Digital Watch observatory: The team of Curators and researchers looks at what’s behind current ICT hypes, and the policy dimensions of the latest trends.
 Watch the full playlist on our Youtube channel.